imkindaprogrammermyself/renderer-bot-rq/README.md

  - `restore` Restores the file generated from the `backup` command.

 ### FOOTNOTES
-This will probably the dirtiest program you will see but it works.
-Don't contribute, just fork it.
-Continually developing it wouldn't be possible for me since I'm gonna be busy for a long time.
+This will probably the dirtiest program you will see, not tests, no straightforward way of updating it, but it works.
+Please don't contribute, just fork it and develop it as your own.
+Continually developing it wouldn't be possible for me since I'm gonna be busy for a long time (work).